netdata/netdata/README.md

 ## Installation

-Use our **[automatic installer](https://github.com/firehol/netdata/wiki/Installation)** to build and install it on your system
+Use our **[automatic installer](https://github.com/firehol/netdata/wiki/Installation)** to build and install it on your system.

-It should run on **any Linux** system.
+It should run on **any Linux** system (including IoT).
 It has been tested on:

-- Gentoo
+- Alpine
 - Arch Linux
-- Ubuntu / Debian
 - CentOS
+- Debian
 - Fedora
+- Gentoo
+- OpenSuse
+- PLD Linux
 - RedHat Enterprise Linux
 - SUSE
-- Alpine Linux
-- PLD Linux
+- Ubuntu

 ---

 ## Documentation

 Check the **[netdata wiki](https://github.com/firehol/netdata/wiki)**.

+## License

+netdata is GPLv3+.

+It re-distributes other open-source tools and libraries.
+Please check its [License Statement](https://github.com/firehol/netdata/blob/master/LICENSE.md).